pngwn/MDsveX/packages/svast/README.md

 The `Directive` node represents a svelte directive `x:y={z}`, it is the same as the `Property` interface with a few small differences.

-The `name` field must be present, as with `Property`, but here represnts the directives 'type' the part of the attrubute _before_ the `:`.
+The `name` field reprsents the directive 'type', the part of the attrubute _before_ the `:`.

-The `specificer` must be present and is the describers the part of the attribute name _after_ the `:` but before the `=` or a whitespace character.
-In Svelte, this value specificies the local implementation of that directive type.
+The `specificer` field describes the local implementation of that directive type.
+It is the part of the attribute name _after_ the `:` but before the `=` or a whitespace character.

 In the case of `shorthandExpression` being `true`, `value` will be a list of one `Expression` node with a value equal to the `specifier` value.

-Everything else is the same as `Property`.

 The following input: